LOCALS IN THE NFL

 What Aaron Rodgers To Jets Means For Packers QB Jordan Love

-SALT LAKE CITY – Green Bay Packers quarterback Aaron Rodgers said that he intends to play for the New York Jets.
-If a trade goes through, former Utah State signal-caller Jordan Love would become the QB1 in Wisconsin.
+SALT LAKE CITY – Aaron Rodgers has reportedly been traded to the New York Jets, making former Utah State signal-caller Jordan Love QB1 for the Green Bay Packers.

-Rodgers said that he intends to play for New York on the Pat McAfee Show on Wednesday, March 15.
+In March, Rodgers said he intended to play for New York during an appearance on the Pat McAfee Show.

 Prior to his time in the league, the Bakersfield, California native played at USU from 2016-19.
 During his time with the Aggies, Love threw for 8,600 yards, 60 touchdowns, and 29 interceptions with a completion rate of 61 percent.
 In 2020, the Packers traded up to select Love with the No. 26 overall pick in the NFL Draft.